Margaret, Maid of Norway: Marriage negotiations

+Fatal journey

 By late August 1290, Margaret was preparing to sail from Bergen to the island of Great Britain or was already at sea.
 The ship was her father's but he did not accompany her; the most prominent men in her entourage were Bishop Narve and Baron Tore Håkonsson.
-She presumably embarked in good health, but became ill during her journey.
+She presumably embarked in good health but became ill during her journey.
 The ship landed in Orkney, a Norwegian archipelago off the coast of Scotland, on about 23 September.

-Having suffered there for up to a week from either food poisoning or, less likely, motion sickness, Margaret died between 26 and 29 September 1290 in the arms of Bishop Narve.
+Having suffered on Orkney for up to a week from either food poisoning or, less likely, motion sickness, Margaret died between 26 and 29 September 1290 in the arms of Bishop Narve.
 The Scottish magnates, who had assembled at Scone for the child queen's inauguration, learned about her death in October.
 Her body was returned to Bergen, where King Eric insisted on having the coffin opened to confirm his daughter's identity.
 He then had it buried in the north wall of the chancel of Christ Church, now destroyed.

 Legacy

 Margaret was the last legitimate scion of the line of King William the Lion.
 Thirteen men laid claim to succession, most notably Bruce and Balliol.
-King Eric half-heartedly claimed the Scottish crown as well, and died in 1299.
+King Eric half-heartedly claimed the Scottish crown as well and died in 1299.
 In 1301 she was impersonated by a German woman, False Margaret, who was burned at the stake.

 Historians debate whether Margaret should be considered a queen and included in the list of Scottish monarchs.
 She was never inaugurated, and her contemporaries in Scotland described her as queen very rarely, referring to her instead as their "lady".
-She was called Scotland's "lady", "heir", or "lady and heir" during the deliberations of the Great Cause after her death.
-On the other hand, documents issued from late 1286 no longer refer to the "king whosoever he may be", indicating that the throne may have been regarded as already occupied by Margaret.
+She was usually called Scotland's "lady", "heir", or "lady and heir" and rarely as "queen" during the deliberations of the Great Cause after her death.
+One of her biographers, Archie Duncan, argues that because she was "never inaugurated, she was never queen of Scots".

+On the other hand, documents issued from late 1286 no longer refer to the "king whosoever he may be", indicating that Margaret may have already been regarded as queen.
+Another of her biographers, Norman H. Reid, insists that Margaret was "accepted as queen" by her contemporaries but that, owing to the lack of Inauguration, "[her] reign never started".
 Pope Nicholas IV considered Margaret to be the monarch of Scotland and treated her as such, sending to her a bull regarding the episcopal election of Matthew de Crambeth.
 In modern historiography she is nearly unanimously called "queen", and reference books give 19 March 1286, the date of Alexander III's death, as the start of her reign.